nf-core/airrflow/docs/usage/single_cell_tutorial.md

 ### Setting a clonal threshold

 The clonal threshold can also be customized through the `--clonal_threshold` parameter.
-By default, `--clonal_threshold` is set to be 'auto', allowing the threshold of how different two BCRs - or specifically their junction regions - can be to be assigned to the same clonal to be determined automatically using a method included in the [SHazaM](https://shazam.readthedocs.io/) Immcantation tool.
+The clonal threshold specifies how different two BCRs can be so that are assigned to the same clonal group.
+The value is specified in length-normalized hamming distance across the BCR junction regions.
+By default, `--clonal_threshold` is set to be 'auto', allowing the clonal threshold to be determined automatically using a method included in the [SHazaM](https://shazam.readthedocs.io/) Immcantation tool.
 You can read more details about the method in the SHazaM [vignette](https://shazam.readthedocs.io/en/stable/vignettes/DistToNearest-Vignette/).

 For BCR data, we recommend using this default setting initially.
 After running the pipeline, you can review the automatically calculated threshold in the `find_threshold` report to make sure it is fitting the data appropriately.
 If the threshold is unsatisfactory, you can re-run the pipeline with a manually specified threshold (e.g. `--clonal_threshold 0.1`) that is appropriate for your data.
 For a low number of sequences that are insufficient to satisfactorily determine a threshold with this method, we generally recommend a threshold of 0.1 (length-normalized Hamming distance of nearest neighbors) for human BCR data.